 Related: Marketing for SaaS Startups

-4. Content & SEO Team
+4. Content and SEO/GEO Team

 Related: SaaS SEO Guide

-5. Growth Marketing Team (Optional in Smaller Teams)
+5. Growth Marketing Team

 Related: SaaS Marketing Metrics